 The procedure can be completed in 15-45 minutes depending on the length of the varicose vein being treated.
 After a numbing agent is applied, a thin fiber is inserted into your skin using a small needle (requiring no stitches).
 Before turning the laser on, a numbing solution is injected, surrounding the entire vein that is being treated.
 The laser targets only the vein and not surrounding tissue.
 You will typically notice improvements right away.
 These upgrades increase with time.

 Thermal Ablation: Radiofrequency Ablation

 Your vein specialist will use radiofrequency energy to heat and seal your vein.
-Much like EVLT, radiofrequency ablation is performed with a small needle stuck in your skin over the vein.
+Much like EVLT, you perform radiofrequency ablation with a small needle stuck in your skin over the vein.
 As you can see in this animation, a tube or catheter is inserted into the vein.
 Radiofrequency energy is then directed and used to heat the vein, causing it to scar.

-Typically, this procedure can be done with only mild sedatives and local anesthesia.
-After the catheter is removed, as you can see in the animation, the varicose vein closes immediately.
+Typically, you can perform this procedure with only mild sedatives and local anesthesia.
+After removing the catheter, as you can see in the animation, the varicose vein closes immediately.
 There is a shorter recovery period, and it is considered less painful than surgery.
 It is important to note that EVLT and Radiofrequency Ablation do not directly treat branch varicose veins.
 The branch varicose veins seen at the surface of the skin are too small and tortuous to guide a catheter through.
 If those branch varicose veins do not close after the ablation treatment, your doctor can perform a secondary procedure like ultrasound-guided sclerotherapy or ambulatory phlebectomy.